noakawa/ihomes_scraping/README.md

 out_of_scrap.py contain a python code which calls main() and seven other functions

 * access_url(response, url)
-This function send a logging to access a url
+This function send a logging to access an url

 * url_city(city)
 return the url of the specific city